Search

 Should You Use The Story Method?

 As you can probably already tell, I don’t find that story memory technique is the greatest method for speed, efficiency, or even effectiveness.
+But it is an interesting alternative to the Memory Palace for language learning and one well worth exploring.
+It can definitely help you remember all sorts of things.

-I haven’t talked to every memory expert under the sun, but so far I don’t know anyone who works this way.
-That said, Idriz Zogaj mentioned something like a virtual story method when speaking about a memory competitor he knows.
-Unfortunately, his explanation is second hand and therefore a bit vague.
+Years ago, the memory athlete Idriz Zogaj mentioned something like a virtual story method when speaking about a memory competitor he knows.
+Unfortunately, Zogaj’s explanation is second hand and therefore a bit vague.
+But if you listen to this episode of my podcast with Zogaj, you can just for yourself.

 Need more help?
 Grab my FREE Memory Improvement Course here: